photoview/photoview.github.io/src/en/docs/installation-docker.md

 You can change the port that Photoview will be running on under `services.photoview.ports`.
 By default the value is `8000:80`, this means that port `80` inside the container will be mapped to `8000` on the host machine.
-Eg. if you want your instance to run on port `1234` instead, change the value to `1234:80`.
+E.g. if you want your instance to run on port `1234` instead, change the value to `1234:80`.
 Notice that the port inside the container `80` matches the value of `PHOTOVIEW_LISTEN_PORT=80` under `services.photoview.environment`.

 #### Environment variables